 Wheat flour contains gliadin and glutenin, which in the presence of water and additional kneading and mixing bind together into a flexible network which is called gluten.
 This network of proteins is responsible for our pastry to hold its shape and contributes to is textural and physical characteristics.
 Therefore it is essential to control the development of this Gluten network.
-Too few gluten would make the cake structurally instable and too much would make it too rigid and hard.
+Too few gluten would make the cake structurally instable and too much would make it too rigid, hard or too elastic.

 Gluten and its origin

 Proteins make up about 10 – 15% of the dry weight in a wheat grain.
 Out of those around 80 % account for the proteins gliadin (monomers) and glutenin (complex aggregates) (Bonomi et al., 2014, p.56).
 When the seed is in it’s germination process, those proteins provide additional reserve of amino acids (Wrigley et al., 2006, p.2).

 Flour is just pulverized wheat grains with gliadin and glutenin distributed all over the place but not yet attached to each other.
 Adding water to the wheat flour leads to structural changes even in the absence of mechanical treatments and further mixing and kneading increases those structural modifications (Bonomi et al., 2014, p.66).

 Through those actions, gliadin and glutenin are rearranged into a three-dimensional webwork of complex protein composition – gluten (see Fig. 1).
 Gluten exhibits plastic and elastic properties and is therefore able to envelop gas bubbles in it.
 Above 85 °C that complex protein webwork coagulates irreversibly, losing the aforementioned properties without losing its newfound shape, thus providing structural integrity to the baked good (Kalin, 1979, p.477).